 In Algeria, President Chadli Benjedid has named Benhahmed Abedlghani as Prime Minister.
 Monsieur Abdelghani was?

-In Algeria, President Chadli Benjedid has named Benhahmed Abedlghani as Prime Minister.
+Background: In Algeria, President Chadli Benjedid has named Benhahmed Abedlghani as Prime Minister.
 Monsieur Abdelghani was formerly Minister of the Interior and will retain this position as well as his new responsibilities.
 The announcement came after a three-day meeting of the Central Committee of the ruling National Liberation Front -- the first of its kind since the death of former President Houari Boumedienne last December.

 SYNOPSIS: The meeting started on Tuesday (6 March) and was designed to put the finishing touches on Algeria's new government.
 Observers in Algiers say that there had appeared to be a slowing-down of the organisation of Algeria's post-Boumedienne administration after the Party Congress in January, which approved the choice of Monsieur Benjedid as President, and elected the Central Committee.